prathameshza/PDFToAudioConverter/README.md

 The project is just for fun and anyone could read the source code and work on it if interested.
-Also a setup File for the application is provided.

 Credits:
 Prathmesh Zade/